 Unreasonably burdensome request.
 The public agency may refuse to permit inspection, or mail copies, if the request places an unreasonable burden on the agency in producing records or if the custodian believes that repeated requests are intended to disrupt the agency's essential functions.
 KRS 61.872(6).
-Refusal for either of these reasons must be supported by clear and convincing evidence.
+The agency's reliance on this provision must be supported by clear and convincing evidence.
+Although a public agency carries a high burden in proving that a request is unreasonably burdensome, the Attorney General considers several factors in evaluating an agency's reliance on KRS 61.872(6), including the number of records implicated by the request, the period of time covered by the request, the physical location of the records, whether such records are in physical or electronic form, and whether such records contain information that federal or state law requires to be redacted.